yaelkanfi/MiniProject/README.md

 This project is a virtual 3D images renderer implemented in Java.

-In Images you can find the final png files of the unitests (in unitests directory).
+In images you can find the final png files of the unitests (in src/unitests directory).